chreble/n8n-gcr/README.md

-# n8n on Google Cloud Run - Modular OpenTofu Deployment
+# n8n on Google Cloud Run

 This directory contains a modular OpenTofu architecture for deploying n8n (workflow automation platform) on Google Cloud Run with Identity Aware Proxy (IAP) protection.